K-DRAMA REVIEW: “Hospital Playlist” Hums The Meaning Of Friendship Forged By Time and Love

 Healing through music and practical life lessons, Hospital Playlist features earworm soundtracks.
 Since the lyrics also appear in the band session scenes, the meaning of the songs rightfully fit the pictures highlighted.

-The band session scenes affirm how regularly doing bonding moments with your friends is necessary and possible no matter how busy you are.
+The band session scenes affirm how regularly bonding moments with your friends is necessary and possible no matter how busy you are.

 Remarkable Supporting Leads